isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

 ### _Clean Energy Innovation – Secondary Two Students_

-In Secondary Two, students are exposed to various clean energy sources through a series of hands-on activities and experiments.
-Thereafter, they apply the science and engineering concepts learnt in their innovation of a toy/gadget that runs on clean energy.
+In Secondary Two, students are exposed to various clean energy sources through a series of hands-on activities and experiments.&nbsp;&nbsp;Thereafter, they apply the science and engineering concepts learnt in their innovation of a toy/gadget that runs on clean energy.

 |           **Concept**          |                                                              **Activities**                                                             |